Relaying With IBC

 The Go relayer has built-in functionality to fetch chain and path information from the chain registry.
 Hermes has this functionality on its roadmap.
 You will look at both relayers in more detail in the next sections.

-Cosmos is developing fast, and minor changes can cause big problems for inexperienced users.
+The interchain is developing fast, and minor changes can cause big problems for inexperienced users.
 Luckily you have the option to make direct contact with developers through the Cosmos Developer Discord (opens new window).
-There you can find the channel #run-infrastructure dedicated to relayers in which you can ask for help.
+There you can find the developers forum and use the

 To summarize, this section has explored: